-The Robotic Surgery Program at Boston Children’s Hospital provides the most advanced robotic surgery techniques and procedures to the pediatric population and the most advanced training and research to medical professionals.
-Our multidisciplinary staff brings together providers from various sub-specialties who work as a team to provide the most comprehensive, consistent and personalized care to each child.
+The Robotic Surgery Research and Training Program at Boston Children’s Hospital provides the most advanced robotic surgery techniques and procedures to the pediatric population and the most advanced training and research to medical professionals.
+Our multidisciplinary staff brings together providers from various subspecialties who work as a team to provide the most comprehensive, consistent, and personalized care to each child.

 "The idea behind minimally invasive surgery is to make as few and as small incisions as possible to accomplish a surgical task....
 People recover tremendously faster with better cosmetic appearances.
 And to see that in kids, it's very rewarding.
 The moment they feel better, they're out the door.
 You just can't keep them down."